Social Contribution Through Business Activities

 The awards are based on sales performance, customer service, sales floor planning, and other factors, and the best and most outstanding stores are recognized.

-Details of the results of the BOOKOFF Awards 2020 are available on the BOOKOFF service site and our official owned media, BOOKOFF wo Tachiyomi!
+Details of the results of the BOOKOFF Awards 2024 are available on the BOOKOFF service site.

 At BOOKOFF Group, we carefully register and manage customer feedback in a database under a strict personal information protection framework.
 All feedback—excluding personally identifiable information—is then shared throughout the organization via an internal system to improve store operations, services, and overall business quality.